National Register Listings in Shawnee County, Kansas

 Shawnee County Timeline

-This timeline provides a condensed summary of the historical journey of Shawnee County, Kansas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Shawnee County, Kansas.

 - 1817 - Shawnee County established as part of the Territory of Missouri.